smlnj/smlnj/smlnj-lib/PrettyPrint/README.md

 - _memoized_ block measures

-- _aligned_ and _basic_ blocks
+- _basic_ and _aligned_ blocks as compound formats

 - **FLAT** format constructor (replaces **TRYFLAT** constructor from earlier versions)

+- _indented_ formats
-- _indented_ and _nonindented_ blocks; indentation is associated with
+  Indentation is a format modifier and is not associated with line breaks.
-  blocks, not with line breaks; indentation affects the complete content of a block -- an indented block always starts on a fresh line (after possible indentation).
+  Indentation affects the complete content of a format.
+  Indentation is conditional: it is activated for an indented format if and only if the format begins on a fresh line (immediately following that line's indentation).

+- styles for ANSI terminal output and for rendering to HTML 3 (smlnj-lib/HTML).

 ## Files

+The PrettyPrint library is found in smlnj-lib/PRETTYPRINT.

 - src/format.sml, the datatypes defining formats